 Registration Service Fees

-Under the Pesticide Registration Improvement Extension Act (PRIA 3), the Agency has 21 days after it receives the application and the fee to conduct an initial screen of the application’s contents for completeness and for the applicant to make any necessary corrections.
-If the contents are not complete at the end of the 21 days, the Agency may reject the application.
+Under the Pesticide Registration Improvement Renewal Act (PRIA 2), the Agency has 21 days after it receives the application and the fee to conduct an initial screen of the application’s contents for completeness and for the applicant to make any necessary corrections.
+If the contents are not complete at the end of the 21 days, the Agency then has 10 days in which to reject the application.

 The 21 Day content screen is a screen or scan of the application to identify whether certain components or items are present.
 After the screen, the application will be reviewed in depth, at which time the Agency may determine that other items are missing or that there are deficiencies.
 The Agency may then issue a 75 day notice per 40 CFR 152.